rafaelaudy/rafaelaudy.github.io/_posts/2015-10-30-simple-angular-2-app.md

 I hope this was helpful for you!
 Let me know if you have any feedback on the commentaries.

+Oh, have a look in my other [post](http://rafaelaudy.github.io/angular-1-and-2-state/) about Angular 2, you might become an expect in the field!

 ![AngularJS 2 Expert](http://cdn.meme.am/instances/500x/61209585.jpg)